-Steep two ounces of the best mixed tea in three pints of boiling cream.
-In the meantime, stir three-quarters of a pound of pulverized sugar and the yolks of twelve eggs or more until thick; add gradually to the cream, boil up at once, strain through a hair sieve, and stir until cold.
+Steep two ounces of the best mixed-tea in three pints of boiling cream.
+In the meantime, stir three-quarters of a pound of pulverized sugar and the yolks of twelve eggs or more until thick; add gradually to the cream, boil up at once, strain through a fine sieve, and stir until cold.
 Freeze in ice cream freezer.

 Buckeye Cookery and Practical Housekeeping (1877)

 Pour over four tablespoons of Old Hyson tea (or your favorite green tea blend), a pint of cream, scald in a custard kettle, or by placing the dish containing it in a kettle of boiling water to heat, remove from fire, and let stand five minutes.